-Withdrawal is defined as complete termination by the student of his or her enrollment in one or more courses at the university.
-Withdrawal refunds are computed as of the date the petition to cancel enrollment or withdrawal form is received by the Registrar's Office.
-A new student who withdraws on or prior to the first day of instruction will receive a full refund of all monies paid, less the application fee not to exceed \$100.
+Withdrawal is defined as termination by the student of his or her enrollment in one or more courses at the university.
+Withdrawal refunds are calculated as of the date the petition to cancel enrollment or the withdrawal form is received by the Registrar's Office.

+A new student who cancels his or her enrollment prior to the first day of instruction will receive a full refund of all monies paid for that term, less the application fee not to exceed \$100.
+A continuing student who withdraws prior to the first day of the term is eligible for a full refund of all tuition and refundable fees paid for that term.

-A student who submits a withdrawal form after the start of instruction is still responsible to pay tuition and fees according to the Tuition Refund Schedule above, even if the student did not attend class.
-A student who has remitted full payment in advance will have a percentage of the tuition refunded in accordance with the Tuition Refund Schedule.
-Refunds will be made by check to the student within 30 calendar days after the request form is received by the Bursar's Office.
-The refund schedule is based upon the cost per unit paid by the student.
+Any student who submits a withdrawal form or cancellation notice on or after the first day of the term is responsible for tuition and fees even if the student has not attended class.
+A pro-rated refund will be issued to the student's account in accordance with the Tuition Refund Schedule.
+A check for the refund amount will mailed to the student within 30 calendar days following the date a Refund Request form is received by the Bursar's Office.